Why EMCO MSI Package Builder

 Capture Changes and Create an Installation

 You can create a new custom installation easily.
 Use the monitoring feature of EMCO MSI Package Builder to capture system changes and then apply the required customizations in the system manually.
-The program captures all changes and generate an MSI/MSIX/App-V package reproducing these changes.
+The program captures all changes and generate an MSI/MSIX package reproducing these changes.

 Installation creation demo